dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 major chunk of our population.
 No safety net.
 There is no social security in place, in the truest sense of the term.

-That's one percent of our population with no options for stability and nowhere to go, when things get tough.
+Eleven million.
+That's 3% of our population with no options for stability and nowhere to go, when things get tough.
 Further, people who knowingly support illegal immigrants without reporting them could be committing a crime if they did so.
 I'd feel horrible if I was compelled to rat someone out like that and ended up splitting up a family.

 What do people do, who hit hard times?
 They usually try to make ends meet.
 Sometimes, this means they turn to crime or drugs to make money